The Bard M.Ed. in Environmental Education: Our Theory of Change

 The Bard M.Ed. in Environmental Education Degree

 To reach more than the fraction of the school age population who currently have access to sustainability education programs, there is a vital need to grow them, quickly.
 This is the purpose of Bard’s M.Ed. in Environmental Education degree program.
 Frontline environmental educators typically have a bachelor’s degree or less.
 In the US, many recent college grads are introduced to environmental education through programs like Americorps.
 Our program supports people with front-line educator experience, to become leaders in this space.
-Out graduates are expanding the reach of existing environmental education organizations, or starting new ones.
+Our graduates are expanding the reach of existing environmental education organizations, or starting new ones.
 Given the vast need for this kind of leadership, it is surprising that Bard’s degree program is one of only six masters in the US that offer the M.Ed. degree in either environmental or sustainability education.

 As with policy and business, environmental education is working to overcome a racist history, one that has reified the idea of experience in “wilderness” or pristine nature as the essence of environmental education.
 Defining the environment iconically as wilderness places it far, far outside the reach and experience of most of the young people on the planet.
 This renders it irrelevant at best, alien at worst.
 Environmental education at Bard is instead grounded in the hands-on experience of the ecological functioning of immediate, local place—whether that place is a city block or a national forest.